These clinical trials and natural history studies have the potential to benefit people with Usher syndrome.

 Clinical Trial for Safety and Tolerability of hRPC in Retinitis Pigmentosa (hRPCRP)

-ReNeuron is a UK-based stem cell research company that focuses on developing stem-cell therapies that target areas of "significant unmet or poorly met medical need."
+ReNeuron is a UK-based stem cell research company that focuses on developing stem cell therapies that target areas of "significant unmet or poorly met medical need."
 They have used their stem cell technologies to develop cell-based therapies for significant diseases where cells can be readily administered to any eligible patient without the need for additional drug treatment.
 Currently, they are developing the human retinal progenitor cell line (hRPC) for the treatment of retinal diseases such as retinitis pigmentosa (RP).
-A phase I/IIa clinical trial is in process in which participants with RP will receive a single injection of the hRPC cells in one eye to evaluate safety and tolerability and will be followed up for two years.

 - Positive Preliminary Data: Significant improvement in vision in first cohort of Phase II subjects in US trial of hRPC cell therapy in retinitis pigmentosa (February 20, 2019)